au-research/raid-metadata/rtd/docs/source/core/identifier.rst

 * ``https://ror.org/038sjwq14`` [The Australian Research Data Commons]
 * ``https://ror.org/009vhk114`` [SURF]

+**Constraints**: Always set to the RAiD Registration Agency minting the identifier

 **Note**: Registration Agencies must have, acquire, or be assigned RORs.
 The Registration Agency identifier must be set as a default in each installation of the RAiD Service software.
 The Registration Authority maintains the list of Registration Agencies.